-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

-To dispose of documents with member-specific information, Health and Human Services Commission (HHSC) staff must follow established procedures for destruction of confidential data.
+To dispose of documents with member-specific information, Texas Health and Human Services Commission (HHSC) staff must follow established procedures for destruction of confidential data.
 Managed care organizations (MCOs) must follow procedures contained in the Uniform Managed Care Contract.

 2114 When and What Information May Be Disclosed